-For scanning 35mm negatives and slides a minimum DPI is 3000 is considered OK.
+For scanning 35mm negatives and slides, a minimum DPI is 3000, considered OK.
 See if this fits or increases for better results.

 How do I transfer 35mm slides to my computer?

 Most of the scanners are computer compatible.
-You need to just connect via plug and play features and process the negatives or films.
+You need just to play features and process the negatives or films.
 It is that easy!

 What is the best scanner for 35mm slides to digital?